EPCCed/eidf-docs/docs/services/s3/manage.md

     You cannot create an account with a quota greater than the project's total S3 storage quota.

+!!!
+Tip "Troubleshooting: `Failed to create account: name already in use`"

+    S3 account names must be unique.

+    This error can sometimes arise if you try to reuse the name of an S3 account that you have previously deleted.
+S3 account are not deleted as such but are marked as 'retired'.

 It may take a little while for the account to become available.

 Refresh the project page to update the list of accounts.